 - General damage (broken doors, windows, drywall, etc.).

 Be prepared for the price; repair and remodel bills for grow houses easily start in the tens of thousands and quickly scale upward.
-It's not unusual at all to spend $50,000 to $75,000 to bring a grow house back to normal condition.
+It's not unusual to spend $50,000 to $75,000 to bring a grow house back to normal condition.

 Moisture is the biggest culprit.
-Water leaking from the hydroponic lines, as well as humidity build-up, can work deeply into the core of the house.
+Water leaking from the hydroponic lines, as well as humidity build-up, can work deep into the core of the house.

 - Hauling: You will need a large roll-off bin to accommodate the debris.
 You may need to make two hauls minimum: one to take away the growing implements, another to haul away demoed drywall, plaster, studs, etc.

-Mold Inspection and Abatement: Former pot growing houses are a textbook case for calling in the mold inspector and the mold abatement company: there will be mold, guaranteed.
+Mold Inspection and Abatement: Former pot growing houses are a textbook case for calling in the mold inspector and the mold abatement company, as there will be mold, guaranteed.
 I would not attempt to mitigate these levels of mold myself.